-Like James, the bystanders did not know that the officers were with law enforcement officers.
-Responding to James’ desperate pleas for help, bystanders called the police stating, among other things, that those who were beating James “were going to kill him” if he didn’t get help immediately.
+Like James, bystanders did not know that the men beating him were with law enforcement officers.
+Responding to James’ desperate pleas for help, bystanders called the police stating that the men who were beating James “were going to kill him” if he didn’t get help immediately.
 Uniformed officers eventually arrived on the scene.

 The Criminal Justice System Closed Ranks to Protect Their Own

 The criminal justice system immediately closed ranks to shield the officers from any accountability for their actions.
 When uniformed officers arrived on the scene, one went around forcing witnesses to delete evidence.

 Although it was clear that James was not the fugitive but instead an innocent student whom the officers had misidentified, police still charged James with several felonies and took him by ambulance to the hospital, where they handcuffed James to his bed.
 From there, police took James to jail, where he stayed until he could make bail.

 Worse still, Kent County, Michigan, prosecutors refused to drop the charges.
 Instead, after James rejected a plea offer, prosecutors subjected him to a criminal trial.
 Thankfully, a jury acquitted James of all charges.
 If James had been convicted or pleaded guilty, he could have faced decades in prison, and it would have been nearly impossible for him to sue the officers and hold them to account for their actions that violated his constitutional rights.